betterylk/CoalBench/readme.txt

 }

 Description:
 Question-answer pairs for supervised fine-tuning.
-The answer field correspond to answer2 generated under weak supervision using class and reference-answer guidance.
+The answer field corresponds to answer2 generated under weak supervision using class and reference-answer guidance.

 DPO Datasets